What does it mean when you dream about snakes?

-Pay attention to any “dreaming symbol” or sign connected to snakes that might tell you just how scared your are of addressing this part of yourself.
+Pay attention to any “dreaming symbol” or sign connected to snakes that might tell you just how scared you are of addressing this part of yourself.

 More generally, dreaming of multiple snakes in any number indicates that you may feel a need to be more connected to your community; in that sense, dreaming of multiple snakes is a sign that you may need to reach out a little more.

-For example: if you see snakes together as opposed to singularly this may mean an increase in obstacles for you during waking hours but not necessarily at night.
+For example: if you see snakes together as opposed to singularly, this may mean an increase in obstacles for you during waking hours but not necessarily at night.

 Snake dreams around the world